 Your contact lenses might be causing you discomfort

 There are lots of reasons why you have discomfort on your eyes like when you spend too much time watching digitale tv or using other devices that has harmful radiation.
+Maybe because you have spent the whole day outside and you got exposed to strong winds because you went out for the museum free tickets your friend gave you.
 So you’ve went ahead and bought your first pair of contact lens.
 You’re even proud of the fact that you purchased them at a very cheap price, having used those ever-reliable coupon codes on products and went on to shop online for them.
 It’s just that you got a little bored with your own eyes and thought you needed a different color in them for a change.
 So this is what you did – you bought a pair of contact lenses online.

 A word of caution, though.
 Given that you don’t really need them, you will probably experience episodes of contact lens discomfort.
 But of course, since you are new to the experience, you might not immediately know that it is contact lens discomfort you are feeling.
 And so here are a few key points to characterize and define this whole contact lens discomfort experience.